ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 performs a new request which, due to resource exhaustion, the server rejects and pushes back, advertising `RateLimit-Remaining: 0` for the next 20 seconds.

-The server decides to advertise a new smaller window with a lower limit to slow down the client for the rest of its original window after the 20 seconds elapse.
+The server advertises a smaller window with a lower limit to slow down the client for the rest of its original window after the 20 seconds elapse.

 Request: